RHIT-CSSE/csse332/docs/zz_project.md

 broken down into several isolated processes (sometimes called servers).
 The microkernel approach tends to sacrifice performance for the ability to isolate services, i.e., if the schedule crashes, it can be rebooted without contaminating the memory space the file system.
-You can read more about these two choices in the famous Tanenbaum-Torvlads debate [here](https://en.wikipedia.org/wiki/Tanenbaum%E2%80%93Torvalds_debate) and [here](https://www.oreilly.com/openbook/opensources/book/appa.html).
+You can read more about these two choices in the famous Tanenbaum-Torvalds debate [here](https://en.wikipedia.org/wiki/Tanenbaum%E2%80%93Torvalds_debate) and [here](https://www.oreilly.com/openbook/opensources/book/appa.html).

-However, in order to also protect against the disadvantages of monolithic kernels, the Linux kernel provides support _kernel threads_, the ability to preempt itself (called _kernel preemption_), and a modular design that supports the loading and unloading of additional pieces of software, called __modules__.
+However, in order to also protect against the disadvantages of monolithic kernels, the Linux kernel provides support for _kernel threads_, the ability to preempt itself (called _kernel preemption_), and a modular design that supports the loading and unloading of additional pieces of software, called __modules__.